This post may include affiliate links. Thank you for your support.

 Angled, overhead photo of a fresh raspberry cocktail skewer garnishing a vibrant champagne cocktail.

-Garnishing a champagne mimosa cocktail
+How to garnish a champagne mimosa cocktail?

 A cocktail garnish is an edible decorative item that adds visual appeal and a touch of elegance to your drink!
 Garnishes should complement the mimosas flavor, either by contrasting with it, tying flavors together, enhancing flavors, or perfectly complementing them.
 A drink garnish is much like a condiment or a prepared food garnish, you can use it to customize or personalize the taste of your alcoholic cocktail or non-alcoholic drink!